nwo-strap/gamebus-fhir-layer/docs/source/tutorial4_fhir_api.rst

 The response is FHIR `Patient`_ resource, which is transformed from the player data of GameBus by the FHIR server.

-Check the detail of response body to see if the information is consistent with what you provided to GameBus when creating an account, e.g. first name, last name and email.
+Check the detail of the response body to see if the information is consistent with what you provided to GameBus when creating an account, e.g. first name, last name and email.